MichaelCPell/GCDataCP1/README.md

 After I had vertically rbind()'d two dimensions (subject and activity), I could then concatenate them  to make a data.frame with two columns.

-### 2. Data Translation
-The remaining dimension was the column of vectors of measurements.
-After combining test and train, I used statistical summarizations for mean and st dev to summarize the the values into two additional columns, mean and stdev.
+The more difficult step was selecting just the mean and stdev features from the feature set.
+This was done by hand selecting keep(line 34) and rename(line 36) statements.
+It was then combined like the others.

 ### 3. Data Reshaping
 I believe there was something like 30 readings for each combination of subject_id and activity_id, for each variable, so the goal was to summarize each of those 30 readings into 1 using a mean().